KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

-# Appearance
+# Styling

-This article describes the KeyboardKit appearance engine and how to use it.
+This article describes the KeyboardKit styling engine and how to use it.

+KeyboardKit uses ``KeyboardStyle`` types to style various views.
+For instance, a ``KeyboardStyle/InputCallout`` style can be used to style ``InputCallout`` views.

-In KeyboardKit, a ``KeyboardAppearance`` defines the styles, texts, icons etc. for different parts of the keyboard.
+In KeyboardKit, a ``KeyboardStyleProvider`` can be used to defines the styles, texts, icons etc. for different parts of the keyboard.
 It can adapt styles depending on ``KeyboardContext``, ``KeyboardAction`` etc., which gives you a lot of flexibility.

-KeyboardKit will by default create a ``StandardKeyboardAppearance`` and apply it to the input controller ``KeyboardInputViewController/keyboardAppearance``.
-You can replace it with a custom appearance to customize how your keyboard looks.
+KeyboardKit will by default create a ``StandardKeyboardStyleProvider`` and apply it to the input controller's ``KeyboardInputViewController/keyboardStyleProvider``.
+You can replace it with a custom provider to customize how your keyboard looks.

-[KeyboardKit Pro][Pro] specific features, such as the very convenient theme engine, are described at the end of this document.
+[KeyboardKit Pro][Pro] specific features, such as the convenient theme engine, are described at the end of this document.

-## Appearance vs. styles vs. themes
+## Styles vs. themes

-You may find yourself confused by the appearance terminology.
-Let's clarify what appearances, styles and themes are, and how they are meant to be used.
+You may find yourself confused by the style and theme terminology.
+Let's clarify what they are and how they are meant to be used.

+* A ``KeyboardStyle`` type is a *static* style that can be applied to one or many different kind of views.
-A ``KeyboardAppearance`` is a *dynamic* style provider that returns various styles (and more) for various parts of the keyboard.
-It can return different styles for different actions, if dark mode is enabled etc. so you have full control over every part of your keyboard.
+* A ``KeyboardStyleProvider`` is a *dynamic* style provider that can return styles (and more) for various parts of the keyboard.

-A ``KeyboardTheme`` is a *static* style provider that can be used to define, reuse and share styles.
-It can be used with a ``KeyboardThemeAppearance`` to add a dynamic capabilities on top of the static theme.
+* A ``KeyboardTheme`` (Pro) is a *static* style provider that can be used to define, reuse and share styles.
+It can be used with a ``ThemeBasedKeyboardStyleProvider`` to add a dynamic capabilities on top of the static theme.
 These utilities are only available in KeyboardKit Pro.

-A `Style` provides properties that can be used to style various parts of the keyboard.
-One such example is ``KeyboardStyle/Button``.
-Styles can be customized and used as templates to create other styles.

-You can mix and match appearances, themes and styles as you see fit.
+You can mix and match these different concepts as you see fit.